-While many Canadians are used to long, cold winters, most will cringe to the thought of driving in extreme wintery conditions.
+While many Canadians are used to long, cold winters, most will cringe at the thought of driving in extreme wintery conditions.
 Driving in snow or on ice is something most Canadian drivers will face at some point in their driving careers, and knowing how to react quickly and correctly could mean the difference between a few scary seconds and a potential crash.
-Below are tips for safe driving during the winter season:

 How to spot black ice